cfillion/slidefield/README.md

 # SlideField

-**A presentation software that reads plain text files written in its own
+SlideField is a text-based presentation software with its own interpreted language.
-    interpreted language.**

 ## Installation